 Each LeanKit board has at least one card type, often more.
 Any card type can be used in the integration to create a card of that type, based on a PPM Pro linked category (categories are linked by card types).
 Once you identify or create the card types you wish to use you'll populate a PPM Pro lookup list with the card type names, explained below.
-Once you populate the lookup list you can map card types to PPM Pro categories.
+Once you populate the lookup list you can map card types to PPM Pro project, task, and issue/project log categories.
 If you're going to use multiple boards and plan on moving integrated cards between them, make sure the card type names match on the boards.

 - In LeanKit, navigate to Card Types for the board you are using for the integration (shown below).